The Link Between Physical and Mental Health

 What Is Physical Health?

-When it comes to kids and young adults, we often pay much more attention to physical health over mental health.
+Physical health represents one dimension of total well-being.
+The term refers to the state of your physical body and how well it’s operating, taking into consideration everything from the absence of disease to fitness level.
+When it comes to kids and teenagers, we often pay much more attention to physical health over mental health.
 Parents and guardians pour a lot of energy into ensuring kids grow up physically healthy, but they may not have a complete picture of what physical health entails.
 Physical health has two central components.

 Good nutrition is essential for everyone, but growing bodies need even more resources.
 A host of vitamins and minerals is essential to physical health, as are the right amounts of protein and carbohydrates.
 Balancing your child’s diet gives them a much better chance of remaining physically healthy.